2024-25 Catalog

 The Master of Science degree requires the completion of 30 credit hours of work and may include a three credit hour thesis.
 A program of study must be submitted in compliance with the graduate school regulations.
 An oral presentation of the thesis is required.

 The Master of Engineering degree requires the completion of 30 credit hours of work, which includes design-oriented courses and an engineering project.
 A program of study must be submitted in compliance with the college rules.
-An oral presentation of the program is required.
+An oral presentation of the project is required.

-The Ph.D. degree in computer science requires the completion of 42 credit hours of work (including the dissertation) beyond the master's degree (48 hours if the master's degree is not from Lehigh), the passing of departmental qualifying qualifying examination, the passing of a general examination in the candidate's area of specialization, and the writing and defense of a dissertation.
+The PhD degree in computer science requires the completion of 42 credit hours of work (including the dissertation) beyond the master's degree (48 hours if the master's degree is not from Lehigh), the passing of departmental qualifying qualifying examination, the passing of a general examination in the candidate's area of specialization, and the writing and defense of a dissertation.
 Competence in a foreign language is not required.

 In addition to the three required core courses, Computer Science PhD students must also satisfy a "Breadth" requirement, which involves taking at least one (1) graduate course at the 400-level in at least three (3) of the following breadth areas: Artificial Intelligence and Data Science; Robotics and Computer Vision; Systems, Hardware and Networking; and/or Interdisciplinary Applications.
 Completing these breadth courses helps familiarize students with advanced topics in a range of different subdomains across computer science.
 This breadth will help students to collaborate with others who specialize in a different area than their own.